 This Declaration must be signed before a Justice of the Peace (JP), a Commissioner for Taking Affidavits or a Notary Public.
-To find a JP, please refer to the Attorney-General's Department website..
+Please see below for further information on accessing JPs.

-You must complete the online SA Tuberculosis Service screening questionnaire and print the correspondence you receive from SA TB Services.
+You must complete the online SA Tuberculosis Services screening questionnaire and follow any instructions you receive by email from SA TB Services.

 Depending on your assessment outcome, additional testing may be required by SA TB Services.
-Please retain your SA TB Services Attendance Slip in your portfolio if this was required.
+Please retain your SA TB Services Attendance Slip if this was required.

 If you are required to attend SA TB Services, you may be need to undertake the Tuberculin Skin Test.
 This test will be delayed if you have had a live virus vaccine within the last 4 weeks.
 We therefore recommend completing the TB screening process prior to obtaining your vaccinations if time permits.

-Your TB screening is valid for five years providing you have not since worked in an area with a high TB prevalence or have been in contact with someone who has active TB.
+Your TB screening is valid for 5 years providing you have not since worked in an area with a high TB prevalence or have been in contact with someone who has active TB.

 You must print, read, understand and sign the Flinders University Fitness to Undertake Placement Declaration.